 Things to do in Puerto Rico today?

-They fell in love with all of the things to do in Puerto Rico top attractions during their Caribbean vacations.
+They fell in love with all of the 45 Top Things To Do In Puerto Rico attractions during their Caribbean vacations.
 The cobblestone walkways, brightly coloured houses, warm weather, and different scenery like El Yunque National Forest and unspoiled beaches were some of their favourite parts of the city.

 Puerto Rico has retained its own culture as a U.S. territory, which draws upon elements brought over from Europe, Africa, and its indigenous Taino population.
 In Puerto Rico, they have compiled a list of their favourite activities.